-Insurance policies covering losses of property are an integral part of most firm’s risk management.
+Insurance policies covering losses of property are an integral part of risk management for almost all companies.
 Some understanding of the basic features of insurance is thus essential in accounting education.

-Generally, policies insuring against losses caused by such things as fire, theft, vandalism, storms, and earthquakes carry a minimum coverage requirement, such that the insured must obtain an adequate level of insurance or share in the loss with the insurance company.
+Generally, policies insuring against losses caused by such things as fire, theft, vandalism, and storms carry a minimum coverage requirement, such that the insured must obtain an adequate level of insurance or share in the loss with the insurance company.

 At Least Minimum Coverage Held

 For example, if a firm owns inventory costing $110,000 and carries a $100,000 fire insurance policy (which exceeds the minimum), it will receive up to $100,000 in payment of its damage claims.

 If $110,000 damage is incurred and the maximum amount paid, this entry would be recorded:

-If a depreciated asset is damaged and cash received in excess of its book value, the firm would report a gain from the fire.
+If a depreciated asset is damaged and cash is received in excess of its book value, the firm would report a gain from the fire.

 Insufficient Coverage Held

-Thus, inventory costing $110,000 covered by a 90 percent coinsurance policy must be protected with at least $99,000 of insurance or any partial losses will not be fully paid.
+Thus, inventory costing $110,000 that is covered by a 90% coinsurance policy must be protected with at least $99,000 of insurance; otherwise, any partial losses will not be fully paid.

-If the face value of the policy falls below the minimum amount, the insurance company will pay the smaller of (1) an adjusted loss amount or (2) the face value of the policy.
+If the face value of the policy falls below the minimum amount, the insurance company will pay the smaller of either an adjusted loss amount or the face value of the policy.

 Thus, for example, if the actual coverage is only 70% of the minimum, an adjusted loss equal to 70% of the actual loss is compared with the face value of the policy in order to determine the amount of the settlement.

-(a) Computing the insurance proceeds for a casualty loss
+A. Computing the insurance proceeds for a casualty loss

-(b).
-Computation of insurance proceeds for a $100,000 casualty loss
+B. Computation of insurance proceeds for a $100,000 casualty loss

-Pro Rate Clauses
+Pro Rata Clauses

-If more than one policy is carried on the same property, a loss (computed as illustrated above) is shared by the insurance companies in the relative proportion of policy face values.
+If more than one policy is used to cover the same property, a loss (calculated as shown above) is shared by the insurance companies in the relative proportion of policy face values.